Squab Breast

 - 1. Preheat the oven to 350°F (175°C).

-- 2. Sauté garlic and spinach in olive oil until wilted, then mix in feta, salt, and pepper.
+- 2. In a pan, sauté garlic and spinach in olive oil until wilted, then mix in feta; season with salt and pepper.

 Asian-Inspired Squab Breast with Ginger Soy Glaze

-A flavorful Asian-inspired dish featuring squab breast glazed with a ginger soy sauce, served with steamed broccoli.
+This recipe features squab breast glazed with a savory ginger soy sauce, served with steamed broccoli for a healthy Asian-inspired meal.

 - 2 squab breasts